megamenu

 FAQ

-This EU-funded programme is open to all EU nationals with a passport or valid ID from one of the 27 EU countries
+This EU co-funded programme is open to all EU27, EEA, UK and Ukrainian nationals with a passport or valid ID from one of these countries.